 Baby is Gassy:

-If mama and baby seem to be getting colds more often than normal, this can be a sign that they need more probiotics to support their immune system.
+If mama and kids seem to be getting colds more often than normal, this can be a sign that they need more probiotics to support their immune system.
 New babies in particular, need to be protected from colds and sickness, which is why doctors suggest they stay home for the first 6 weeks.
-Fevers can be dangerous for infants, which means mama needs to do her part in passing healthy gut bacteria to baby in the first few weeks.
+Fevers can be dangerous for infants which means mama needs to do her part in passing healthy gut bacteria to baby in the first few weeks.
 If there are older children in the house, colds and sickness get passed quickly, but breastfed babies are often less-susceptible to these infections.
 If baby seems to be catching everything, then it might be a great idea for mama to take some immune support probiotics that will pass through the breast milk to baby and help keep them healthy, and babies can also take their own probiotics to ensure they are getting the amount they need.

 Antibiotics Taken By Mama: